How creative do we need to be with chair yoga?

 Another way to approach it is to stick to more basic yoga poses that are mostly done either seated in a chair or standing next to it (with addition of some other simple moves like putting the feet up on a chair).
 This provides a much more stable base and is much safer for your students.
 To make it more interesting and relevant, you can add layers – other practices that you add on top of the basic poses.
 Those layers can be:

-• Movement-related (You can use different arm adaptations to emphasize different parts of the body, or support different practice themes).
+- Movement-related (You can use different arm adaptations to emphasize different parts of the body or support different practice themes)

-• Attention-related (You can direct your student’s attention to different aspects of the pose or to different body parts that are involved)
+- Attention-related (You can direct your student’s attention to different aspects of the pose or to different body parts that are involved)

-• Theme-related (You can choose a specific theme for the practice, like being open to new experiences, for example, and use breathing patterns, gestures, reflection, sound, meditation and so on to cultivate that theme throughout the practice).
+- Theme-related (You can choose a specific theme for the practice, like being open to new experiences, for example, and use breathing patterns, gestures, reflection, sound, meditation and so on to cultivate that theme throughout the practice).

-Ultimately, intricate chair yoga poses have a bit of acrobatic flair to them – they present an interesting challenge and primarily cultivate the sense of accomplishment.
+Ultimately, intricate chair yoga poses have a bit of acrobatic flair to them – they present an interesting challenge and primarily cultivate a sense of accomplishment.
 They also aim to replicate more traditional yoga poses with the support of the chair.
 Layered chair yoga poses, on the other hand, are less about achieving specific forms of poses and more about getting the effect you are after.
-Layered chair yoga poses use movement variations, breath patterns and focus points to help direct your student’s attention and actualize the intention that you set for the class.
+Layered chair yoga poses use movement variations, breath patterns, and focus points to help direct your student’s attention and actualize the intention that you set for the class.

 Olga- you’re awesome.
 Those opening photos and comments, while impressive, had me thinking (and shaking my head), “Now if someone is in a chair for physical limitation reasons, they can’t possible move into those poses “easily,” if at all.
 And then I had to laugh a bit at myself when I read your next line: “Personally, I am not a big fan of that approach for the following reasons:” Seriously, your blogs and their accompanying style and philosophy are the most accessible and sensible and helpful pieces on yoga on the internet.
 For teachers who care more about alignment and “getting it right” than “powering through” and “looking stunningly impressive,” you are “the real deal.”
 Thank you so much for your time and all that you share with us.
 I so wish I lived in your area; I would definitely be a student of yours!
 Namaste.